 - Demonstrated effectiveness in counseling with a variety of racial/ethnic groups and diversities including socioeconomic status, multi-racial identity, gender, gay, lesbian, bisexual, transgendered, disabilities, religion, etc.

-- Demonstrated effective clinical experience with individuals, couples and groups;
+- Demonstrated effective clinical experience with individual adults, couples and groups;

 - Clinical experience in using a brief therapy model;

 - Strong crisis management and intervention skills with a broad range of presenting issues;

 - Licensed in the state of California as a Psychologist; or licensed in the State of California as a Psychologist, MFT, LCSW, or LPCC

 - Previous experience providing personal counseling services in a diverse college or university setting.